Kaash: Plot

 Ritesh, a popular film star and his wife Pooja live a wealthy lifestyle with their seven-year-old child Romi.
 However, after a series of unexpected box office failures and huge losses, he is hounded by creditors and consequently, the couple sell all their personal property and belongings.
 Frustrated and embittered by his career dive, Ritesh becomes an alcoholic.
 Pooja, who takes it upon herself to look after the family, works several jobs.
 This leads to continuous differences between the two, and Romi, their child, becomes a silent spectator to their constant fights and disputes at home.

 One day, in a hotel where Pooja works as a chambermaid, she is molested by a hoodlum.
 A stranger called Alok saves Pooja from him and offers her a job in his firm, much to the annoyance of Ritesh, who would prefer that she stay at home.
 Ritesh feels it is the last straw for him.
 He asks Pooja to choose between her job and her family and house.
 She leaves.
 Ritesh wins Romi's custody, but soon discovers that Romi is going to die from brain cancer.

-To sustain their child's happiness and to take care of him, Ritesh and Pooja agree to reunite and spend time together, fulfilling all his wishes before he passes away.
+To sustain their child's happiness and to take care of him, Ritesh and Pooja agree to reunite and spend time together, fulfilling all his wishes before he dies.
 Thrown together under the shadow of their child's upcoming death, Ritesh and Pooja, in experiencing the traumatic ordeal, rediscover themselves and each other.